Povl Badstuber: Late years

 In the 1730s, Badstuber experienced economic difficulties culminating with his bankruptcy in 1776.
-His properties in Copenhagen and North Zealand were sold in public auction at prices far lower than what they had costed him.
-His creditors wanted him imprisoned for his "shamreful bankruptcy which left them with a loss of 60,000 Danish rigsdaler.
+His properties in Copenhagen and North Zealand were sold at public auction at prices far lower than what they had cost him.
+His creditors wanted him imprisoned for his "shameful" bankruptcy which left them with a loss of 60,000 Danish rigsdaler.
 He spent his last years in Birkerød with his eldest daughter who was the widow of former pastor at Søllerød Church Andreas Cramer.